Rurusetto/rurusetto/content/pages/install/index.md

 # download rulesets file

-Go to ruleset's repositories release page or go to [rulesets status page](https://rulesets.info/pages/status) and press download button to go to ruleset's repositories release page.
+Go to the GitHub release page of the desired ruleset.
+A table of rulesets and their download links can be found here [rulesets status page](https://rulesets.info/pages/status).

 ![status page](img/status-download.png)

-Then, download a ruleset file by press on `.dll` file in release list.
+Then, download a ruleset file by selecting the `.dll` file in release list.

 ![sentakki release download](img/sentakki-release-download.png)